That I May Dwell Among Them

 p2080297.jpg

-2 Responses to “That I May Dwell Among Them”
+2 thoughts on “That I May Dwell Among Them

 Marvelous thoughts about the building and your community.
 I’m a pastor of a church which was destroyed by fire some years ago and we also are about to enter into the new building in September.
 I remember a Rabbi friend of mine saying that the Rabbinical commentaries on Exodus 25 suggest that there was an argument about whether the meaning of “tabak” should be “dwell among them” or “dwell in it.”
 It sounds like we agree that it should be “in our midst”